 - great sounding speaker with a surprising amount of volume.

-- features Bluetooth, SD card reader, aux in and programable FM radio.
+- features Bluetooth, micro SD card reader, aux in and programable FM radio.

 - light-weight: great for portages, picnics, great outdoors, etc.

 - strap that fits around your wrist (can’t be underestimated).

 - not terribly stable: narrow and light weight it tends to fall over.

 - volume could be more gradual as it gets pretty loud from the onset